Icinga/icinga-vagrant/README.md

 # Usage

 In nearly all cases, you can simply _include epel_ or classify your nodes with the epel class.
-There are quite a few paramters available if you need to modify the default settings for the epel repository such having your own mirror, an http proxy, disable gpg checking.
+There are quite a few parameters available if you need to modify the default settings for the epel repository such as having your own mirror, an http proxy, or disable gpg checking.

 You can also use a puppet one-liner to get epel onto a system.